 New Capital projects are capital works to construct new or to significantly upgrade existing infrastructure and buildings.

-The 2023-2024 Budget proposes expenditure of \$250,000 for new / upgrade capital projects.
+The 2023-2024 Budget includes expenditure of \$250,000 for new/upgrade capital projects, of which \$140,000 is externally grant funded.
 These projects are funded from existing financial capacity including borrowings and funding from Remote Airport Program.